 Children and young people with SEN have a unique understanding of their own needs and often have clear views about the sort of help they would like.
 This means they are well placed to be involved in making decisions, exercising choices and expressing a preference about how their needs and targets can be met.
-Pupils at LewTrenchard School are encouraged to talk about their strengths, needs and ambitions and their thoughts are recorded on their school-based 'My Plans'.
+Pupils at Lew Trenchard School are encouraged to talk about their strengths, needs and ambitions.
 Teachers also involve pupils in monitoring their own progress and evaluating their performance on a daily basis.
 Pupils with Statements of SEN or an Education, Health and Care Plan (EHCP) are included in the annual review process where possible, either by discussing their views beforehand and/or attending the annual review meetings.